nickboucher/WebTor/README.md

 completion at this time.
 Most components are partially implemented and directions for running the in-progress build can be found below.

+A formal research paper documenting this project can be found at the root of the repository.

 ## Installation

 To install WebRTC, execute